webiny/webiny-js/README.md

 We also provide a server-side render setup out of the box.
 It is also powered by Lambda!

 Our apps are also composed using plugins, and we're very happy to provide you with an easy-to-share mechanism of `app templates`.
 Out of the box Webiny provides several app templates to get you going.
-Following the same approach, you can easily create your own templates for your own projects and share them on `npm` for the community to use.
+Following the same approach, you can easily create your templates for your projects and share them on `npm` for the community to use.

 ## Admin app